 The Chancellor delivered his 2020 Spending Review on Wednesday 25th November 2020.
 During the review, Sunak told MPs the economic emergency from the COVID pandemic has only just begun.
-He goes on to say there is the sacred duty to balance the books following the unprecedented borrowing requiredred to prop the UK economy up during the crisis.
+He goes on to say there is the sacred duty to balance the books following the unprecedented borrowing required to prop the UK economy up during the crisis.
+Many people across the UK will be worried about upcoming tax rises.

 Sunak announced the UK economy will contract by 11.3% in 2020.
 This is the highest fall in over 300 years.
 He goes on to say, “Even with growth returning, our economic output is not expected to return to pre-crisis levels until the fourth quarter of 2022.
 The economic damage is likely to long lasting.
 Long-term scarring means, in 2025, the economy will be around 3% smaller than expected in the March 2021 budget.